slexisvn/query_engine/docs/01-frontend/06-recursive-descent-parser.md

 Every syntax error in the engine comes from `expect`, `expectIdent`, or a `default` branch, and every one of them carries the position the lexer recorded:

 ```
-SELECT a FROM   -> Parse error at position 13: Expected identifier, got EOF ()
+SELECT a FROM   -> Parse error at line 1, column 14: Expected identifier, got EOF ()
-SELECT FROM T   -> Parse error at position 7: Unexpected token FROM (FROM)
+SELECT FROM T   -> Parse error at line 1, column 8: Unexpected token FROM (FROM)
 ```

 ## In the code